hiddenkes/diegojs/README.md

 If you provide a function that has the same name as the class, it will be used as the constructor for the class.
 However, you do not have to provide a constructor in your class.

 ####Some Java Keyword Compatability
 When creating classes, diego.js also attempts to parse out some Java keywords.
-Below is the same Hello World class above, but with included
+Below is the same HelloWorld class above, but with some common Java keywords included.

 	diego({
 		"public class HelloWorld": {